ANALYTICS SOLUTIONS2025-12-31

 These can be further sub-classified as:

-For Category 2, the only advice we can give is to use the COVID-19 pandemic as a start-off point for their digital transformation.
+For Category 2, the only advice we can give is to use the COVID-19 pandemic as a starting point for their digital transformation.

 For Category 1 businesses, their early digitalization investments may have started to pay off even before the pandemic broke out.